HiPRAG: Hierarchical Process Rewards for Efficient Agentic Retrieval Augmented Generation: HiPRAG

 \paragraph{Over-search Detection.} Previous methods for detecting over-search involved complex re-generation pipelines, where the search context was removed and a fixed instruction was appended to prompt the model to rely on its internal knowledge \citep{wu2025searchwiselymitigatingsuboptimal}.
 This approach is brittle, as the appended instruction can conflict with the agent's original reasoning flow and produce unnatural, low-quality outputs.
 It is also computationally expensive to re-generate if the search appears at the end of a long reasoning trajectory.
 We propose a more direct and robust method.
 For each search step $s^R_i=(r_i, q_i, c_i, o_i)$, we take its search query $q_i$ and directly prompt the policy model with it as a standalone question.
 We then obtain a re-generated answer, $o'_i$.
 An external LLM judge is used to assess the semantic equivalence of the original step's conclusion $o_i$ and the re-generated answer $o'_i$.
 The prompt for external LLM judge is shown in Figure \ref{fig:prompt-oversearch}.
 If they are equivalent, the search was redundant, and the step is flagged as an over-search.
 This method is not only faster but also provides a more reliable signal by isolating the core knowledge required by the query.

 \paragraph{Under-search Detection.} For each non-search step $s^{NR}_i=(r_i, o_i)$, we verify the factual and logical accuracy of its reasoning $r_i$ and conclusion $o_i$ by prompting an external verifier model to assess the correctness of $r_i$ and $o_i$.
 The prompt for external verifier model is shown in Figure \ref{fig:prompt-undersearch}.
 If the content is found to be incorrect, the step is flagged as an under-search, as the agent failed to utilize the search tool to retrieve necessary information, leading to a hallucination or factual error.
+Some under-search cases may appear as suboptimal or incomplete but locally correct intermediate steps.
+We intentionally avoid penalizing these cases because step completeness often depends on the agent's global multi-step plan and is subjective to determine at the step level without expensive counterfactual supervision.
+Penalizing correct-but-incomplete steps tends to push agents toward over-search by discouraging reliance on parametric knowledge.

 In actual implementation, both of the detection methods can work concurrently to improve the detection speed.
 For conducting over-search detection over a batch of data during RL rollout phase, the re-generation step can be executed separately through batch generation before using the external LLM judge to further improve the training speed.